allyhandro/landing-on-rails/README.md

 # landing-on-rails
-A small portfolio project to messaround with Ruby on Rails and display my enthusiasm for Software Engineering roles and distain of neverending hackerrank/leetcode problems :P
+A small portfolio project to messaround with Ruby on Rails and display my _enthusiasm_ for {Software Engineering role} and distain of neverending hackerrank/leetcode problems :P

 It's been a while since I've worked on strictly frontend, and with all the time on my funemployed hands since my layoff in April I figured I might as well learn a new language as well.
 It's a good refreher too as I plan on applying to some Fullstack roles.